 Physical Activity Improves Erectile Function

-One hundred sixty minutes of physical activity improves erectile dysfunction.
+One hundred sixty minutes of physical activity per week improves ED.

 Posted May 08, 2018